-A copy of the Laboratory Safety Assessment form is available on the EHSS website.
+A copy of the Laboratory Safety Assessment form is available upon request.

 EHSS does its best to coordinate a time to conduct the assessment with the laboratory safety coordinator or principal investigator.
 EHSS may perform surprise assessments as deemed necessary.